sbojorge/urbantrip/README.md

 The site was created using GitPod as editor and pushed to Github to the remote repository urbantrip.

 ### Early deployement
+The web site was early deployed at the beginning of the development following these steps:
+#### Repository and workspace
+1. Create an empty repository (with no template) in GitHub and name it using lowercase letters as this is required for React apps.
+2. In the repository, click the "GitPod" button to create a new workspace.
+3. In the workspace, create a React app using the command npx create-react-app with a space and full stop at the end as shown:
+**npx create-react-app .**
+This will ensure to create the app in the root directory.
+4. Run the command **npm start** to check that the app is working.
+5. Commit and push the code to GitHub.
+#### Heroku app
+1. In your Heroku dashboard, click on the "New" button in order to create a new app.
+2. Name your app and select a region according to your location place.
+3. Click on the "Create app" button.
+#### Connect the repository with the Heroku app
+1. In your newly created Heroku app, click on the "Deploy" tab.
+2. Between the deployment methods, click on "GitHub", enter the name of your repository<br>
+If found, a link to the repository will be displayed.
+Click the "Connect" button.
+3. For automatic deployments after each push to GitHub, scroll down the page and click on the "Enable automatic deploys" button.
+4. To finish, click on the "Deploy branch" button.<br>
+The app was successfully deploy at first attempt.

+### Connect the backend API with the React application

 ### Final deployment

 ### Forking